Finite Invariant Sets with Bridging Points in Logistic IFS: Logistic-Tent IFS

 \section{Logistic-Tent IFS}

-In this section, we consider a random dynamical system alternating between the logistic map and tent map.
+In this section, we consider a random dynamical system that alternates between the logistic and tent maps.
 For $\mu \in [0,2]$, $\gamma \in [0,4]$, the logistic-tent IFS is defined as:

-where $p=0.5$, and the maps are selected i.i.d. at each step.
+where we set $p=0.5$ in the numerical examples of this section, and the maps are selected i.i.d. at each step.
 We investigate whether the toss-and-catch dynamics observed in the logistic IFS also occur in this system.
-If $\mu = 1$, the left half of the tent map becomes the identity, producing a trivial toss-and-catch orbit.
-Thefore, we focus on $\mu \neq 1$.
+If $\mu = 1$, the left half of the tent map becomes the identity, producing a trivial toss-and-catch.
+For the nontrivial toss-and-catch structures discussed below, we focus on the case $\mu>1$, where the tent map has a nonzero fixed point on its right branch.
 The logistic-tent IFS has nontrivial intersection points, which do not appear in the logistic IFS.
 These intersections affect the structure of the 3-point toss-and-catch.

 \textbf{Figure~\ref{fig:bif-lgs-tent}} shows the bifurcation diagram of the logistic-tent IFS obtained by fixing $\mu = 1.4$ and varying $\gamma$ over the interval $[1.4, 2.6]$.
 In this range, toss-and-catch structures with one, two, and three points are observed. \textbf{Figure~\ref{fig:returnmap-lt}} illustrates the corresponding return maps.